How to lock a folder on Mac to keep your files private

 How you can keep your files safe

 To be on the safe side, savvy Mac users regularly check their computers with anti-malware software.
 My personal favorite is CleanMyMac X, as Apple notarized its use on macOS.
-It comes with a Malware Removal tool that deals with Mac-specific viruses.
+It comes with the Malware Removal module that deals with Mac-specific viruses.
 Here is how it works:

 - Launch the app (get a free version here).